 Warning.
 Australian Stories may contain the names and images of Aboriginal and Torres Strait Islander people now deceased.
 Australian Stories also contain links to sites that may use images of Aboriginal and Islander people now deceased.

 Tjukurba gallery artists and project staff at Well 22.
 Photo by Tim Acker.
 Courtesy of FORM.

 Surveyed and created in the early 1900s, the scale of the Canning Stock Route is epic.
 It runs for almost 1800 kilometres, crossing 800 sandhills and four deserts in one of the most inhospitable environments on earth.
-It is a marvel of planning and skilful surveying work and was created without the aid of modern technology or conveniences.
+It appears a marvel of strategic planning and skilful surveying work, created without the aid of modern technology or conveniences.
 Yet, despite the huge effort to create and maintain what was designed to be a busy cattle-droving corridor, the Stock Route was never heavily used and quickly fell into disrepair.
-If nothing else, its existence is proof of nineteenth century European determination to tame the Australian wilderness.
+If nothing else, its existence is proof of nineteenth century European determination to tame the Australian outback.

 it's such a long way to take cattle over some of the harshest country that's ever been inhabited by humans, so it was a bold thing to do, but an absurd thing to do in other ways.

 John Carty, oral historian and anthropologist from the Australian National University and a member of the Canning Stock Route Project team, in an ABC Radio story, 2008

 Today the longest former stock route in the world is busier than it has ever been, attracting four-wheel-drive and adventure enthusiasts from all over the world who are keen to travel the track, experience the challenging remoteness of the Australian outback and learn more about the culture of the traditional Aboriginal owners of the lands it crosses.

 Alfred Wernam Canning.
 Image courtesy of WA Health Libraries Network: b2089319.